 In comparison to the first few products on my list, these two may seem subpar.
 But trust me.
 They’re the perfect items to go for if you’re just starting to play with the idea of setting up a home theater.
 Furthermore, these specs are all you need if you want to spend days upon days watching movies and gaming.

 Like some other models, this Artlii projector has two built-in speakers and all the ports you can wish for.
 Also, like the previous projector I talked about, this one has two HDMI and USB ports, VGA and AV ports, and a MicroSD slot.
+But the best part about it is that it has noise-reducing technology so that you’re never distracted by loud fans.

 - 44–200-inch screen